Veteran Services

 Per Texas H.B.
 846, 85th Legislature, “an institution of higher education may not impose additional fees, obligations, or burdens concerning payment or registration on a student eligible for state or federal military related student financial assistance programs for military veterans or their family members that are not otherwise required by those programs to be imposed for the purpose of receiving that assistance.”

 If your VA or State of Texas education benefits are projected to be delayed by less than 60 days, you can elect to request a Tuition Payment Deferment through the Veteran Services Center.
-If approved for the deferment, you will be held in your classes for 60 days without the requirement of making a payment or initiating a payment plan while awaiting the processing of your benefits.
-By the end of the 60 day period, you tuition and fees are required to be paid in full.
-If in doubt that the matter resulting in the delay of benefits will be resolved within the 60 day period, it is recommended to initiate a payment plan at the beginning of the term as the payment plan option will no longer be available at the 60 day point of the academic calendar.
+If approved for the deferment, you will be held in your classes for 60 days from the first class day of the term without the requirement of making a payment or initiating a payment plan while awaiting the processing of your benefits.
+By the end of the 60 day period, your tuition and fees are required to be paid in full.
+If in doubt the matter resulting in the delay of benefits will be resolved within the 60 day period, it is recommended to initiate a payment plan at the beginning of the term as the payment plan option will no longer be available at the 60 day point of the academic calendar.
 If your account is not paid in full, a hold will be placed on your student account which will prevent you from registering for future classes, obtaining official transcripts, and other student administrative actions.
 For more information or to apply for the Tuition Payment Deferment, contact the Veteran Services Center.

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government Web site at https://www.benefits.va.gov/gibill.